tjd1234/cmpt135spring2024/obsidian/135website2024/recursion.md

 aliases: Recursion
 ---

+## Counting-loops with Recursion
 A function that calls itself, either directly or indirectly, is said to be **recursive**.
-For example, this function `a` is recursive:
+For example, function `a` is recursive:

 ```cpp
 void a()